codificat/kubevirt-tutorial/labs/lab9/lab9.md

 ![PromUI API metrics](images/promui-03.png)

-Again, these will tend to be ever growing numbers, thus PromQL functions are needed.
+Again, these will tend to be ever-growing numbers, thus PromQL functions are needed.
 Note the information that Promtheus gives us, like code, Pod, method...we could make use of those to create monitoring dashboards and alterting.

 ## Exploring metrics from Grafana